Metalnem/mijailovic.net/_drafts/books-2017-q3.md

 >
 > — <cite>Thomas Ptacek</cite>

-It's such a joy to read a book from the expert in the field, someone who has deep technical expertise and knowledge about the topic that you just can't find anywhere else.
+It's such a joy reading a book from the expert in the field, someone who has deep technical expertise and knowledge about the topic that you just can't find anywhere else.
 Reversing is similar to TAOSSA in that sense—you just can't find single weak chapter in this book.
-Some other authors would gently introduce you to reversing with some "Hello, world!" example, but not Eldad Eilam.
+Some other authors would gently introduce you to reversing with some "Hello, world!" toy example, but not Eldad Eilam.
 He is the real deal, and the first thing you will learn to reverse in this book is nothing less than the splay tree implementation from the Windows kernel!
 And after a few hundred pages,